-6.4 If the Customer is in default, any websites hosted for the Customer may be made inaccessible until the outstanding amounts have been paid.
+6.4 If the Customer is in default, any websites hosted for the Customer may be made inaccessible until the overdue amounts have been paid.

 7.1 Except in case of intentional misconduct or gross negligence, Webador's liability is limited to the amount paid by you during the 6 months preceding the event giving rise to damages.

-7.2 Webador is in no event liable for indirect damages, consequential damages, lost profits, lost savings, or damages due to business interruption.
+7.2 Webador is in no event liable for indirect damages, consequential damages, lost profits, lost savings, or damages due to an interruption of business operations.